bahtiyartan/troia/docs/97JMXMonitoring.rst

 JMX (Java Management Extensions) is a Java technology used to monitor and manage running Java applications.
 It is a standard mechanism that allows us to observe the internal state of a running Java application from the outside and manage it when necessary.

-It allows monitoring JVM information such as RAM/heap usage, number of threads, garbage collection, and CPU.
-It can also export application-specific metrics via a structures called MBeans.
+It allows monitoring JVM information such as RAM/heap usage, the number of threads, garbage collection, and CPU usage.
+It can also expose application-specific metrics via structures called MBeans.

-JConsole, VisualVM, and Prometheus JMX Exporter are the widely used tools to monitor Java Applications that supports JMX.
+JConsole, VisualVM, and Prometheus JMX Exporter are widely used tools for monitoring Java applications that support JMX.

-TROIA Platform is also a java based system so it is possible to observer TROIA Platform components using JMX as any java application.
-Some components such as License Server and Application Server also provides some special MBean data in addition to attributes that a standart Java appliation provides.
-These **troia specific MBeans are supported 26.08.11-01 and following builds.** If your TROIA Platform build is older than this build you can monitor TROIA Server side components withoud troia specific MBeans.
+TROIA Platform is also a Java-based system, so it is possible to monitor TROIA Platform components using JMX just like any other Java application.
+Some components, such as License Server and Application Server also provide special MBean data in addition to attributes provided by standard Java application. **These TROIA-specific MBeans are supported in build 26.08.11-01 and later builds.** If your TROIA Platform build is older than this build, you can monitor server-side components, but TROIA-specific MBeans will not be available.

 How to Enable JMX?
 ==================